The Verdict is in and Wordpress Wins the Overall Best Open Source CMS Award!

 Are any of the companies listed above hobbies?
 No. They are full-fledged commercial entities who chose WordPress because it is the best solution.

-I Have Removed the Nofollow Attribute from Wordpress
+I Have Removed the Nofollow Attribute from WordPress

 March 11, 2009